Vrushank264/GANs-PyTorch/ProGAN/readme.md

 > Interpolation:

-- By interpolating in high dimensional latent space, We can know how neural networks represent data.
-Neural networks model similar data points close to each other, so if we interpolate from datapoint A to datapoint B, we can see a particular image changing as it moves from A to B.

-- This experiment uses a technique called [`slerp`](https://arxiv.org/pdf/1609.04468.pdf) to interpolate.
 - You can create your own interpolation gif by,
 1) Clone this repo.
 2) Download pretrained generator model from `Pretrained Models` folder.